TheBigSasha/tbsui-ssr/README.md

 - Use browser-only APIs
 - Use custom hooks that depend on state, effects, or browser-only APIs

+## Customization
+Override default scss variables to style the library!

 ## Features

 - ⚛️ [React 18](https://reactjs.org/)